vaipatel/SolarTally/src/SolarTally.Domain/README.md

 # Domain Layer

-This folder should contain all the "core" or "domain-related" classes and functions - it represents the [innermost circles upto the "Application" layer in the "onion architecture"](https://youtu.be/Zygw4UAxCdg?t=55).
+This folder should contain all the strictly "domain-related" classes and functions - it represents the [innermost circles upto the "Application" layer in the "onion architecture"](https://youtu.be/Zygw4UAxCdg?t=55).